 The program found previously undiagnosed diabetes-associated disease, including life-threatening cardiac complications.
 The research led to improved quality of life and reduced morbidity and mortality for program participants.

-The recent diabetes screening program undertaken by CSU probably saved my life
+The recent diabetes screening program undertaken by Charles Sturt University probably saved my life

 – M.R. (name withheld) Program participant.

 The research developed new and novel health screening tools that were used to assess patient health.
 These included: